IaVashik/PCapture-LIB/documentation.md

 | GetFraction | float bboxcast::GetFraction() | Get the fraction of the path traversed. |
 | GetImpactNormal | Vector bboxcast::GetImpactNormal() | Get the surface normal at the impact point. |

-Let me know if you would like me to modify or add anything to this PCapture-bboxcast documentation.

 ## 7. [`PCapture-Anims`](PCapture-anims.nut)

 Animation module, used to quickly create animation events related to alpha, color, object moving